ibrahimabdelkhaleq/ibrahimabdelkhaleq.com/blog/2024-08-26-welcome/index.md

 Hello and welcome to my blog! 🚀

-Here, you will discover everything you need to know about open source tools, DevOps, and GitOps practices.
+Here, you will discover everything you need to know about open source tools, DevOps, and Platform practices.

 Dive in and let's explore together! 💡🔧